junlarsen/dotfiles/README.md

 Linux userspace configuration and program installers.
 Managed with Git and GNU Stow as the symlink farm manager.

-I run Pop!_OS 24.04, things probably won't work on non-Debian systems.
+I run Arch with COSMIC DE, but the `dotfiles` linking script is also tested to work on Debian-based distributions (ubuntu/pop).

+> There used to be a `dotfiles get` script, but this has mostly been replaced
+> by the AUR for me.

 ## Setup